 Those with depression have more thoughts of committing suicide.
 Although the same twisted ideas usually visit people with CG, it will not occur as often as compared to those experiencing depression.
 In addition, people with depression think of dying as a way to escape the pain and sadness they feel while those with CG usually have thoughts of death since they want to reunite with their deceased loved one.

 Lastly, CG results in a wide range of complicated emotions.
 However, those with depression usually feel stuck and have the same persisting feelings.

 Professionals usually recommend therapy, specifically complicated grief therapy (CGT), to treat CG.
 CGT requires the individual to tell stories of his or her loved one’s death repeatedly for the emotions to cope with reality and pain.
 This treatment also guides an individual on how to rebuild his or her relationships and reach his or her goals.

-Despite the availability of therapies, most people who have experienced CG do not recommend seeking treatment instantly.
+“Therapy is often necessary to help those left behind understand why their loved one took this action.
+It can be difficult to resolve feelings of grief and anger without professional help.”
+Dr. Chantal Gagnon PhD LMHC said.
+But despite the availability of therapies, most people who have experienced CG do not recommend seeking treatment instantly.
 Rather, these bereaved people should try to look first for individual and group supports to help him or her cope with their complicated grief.
 If this strategy does not pan out in a month or two, that is the time one should ask the help of a professional.

 On the other hand, those with depression should undergo either psychotherapy or medication—even both.
 It is even more helpful to take antidepressants should the patient meet the necessary diagnostic criteria and the assigned doctor prescribe it.
 Antidepressants can relieve the hormone imbalances in the brain which might be contributing to the depression.